AngleProtocol/merkl-docs/mechanisms/features/README.md

 - Adjusting blacklists or whitelists to include or exclude certain addresses.
 - Enabling additional features as needed.
 - Ending a campaign early if necessary

+❌ What you cannot do :

+- Change the reward token
+- Change the end date of the campaign to a date in the past
+- For variable APR campaigns, you cannot change the total amount distributed.

+## ◀️ Retroactive Campaigns

+You can create campaigns in the past to reward OG users.
+It can start and end in the past or it can end in the future.

 ## 🏛️ Onchain Governance System Integrations